-Reader subscribes to email list through your web form.
-(For promise of free content offer).
-Immediately triggers double-opt in email.
+Reader subscribes to an email list through your web form.
+(For the promise of the free content offer).
+Immediately triggers a double-opt-in email.

 2. Double Opt-in Email

-Thanks reader and tells them there is one more step.
-Directs reader to click confirmation link in order to receive their free content.
-This action immediately triggers sending of “welcome” email with link to free offer.
+Thank readers and tell them there is one more step.
+Directs the reader to click the confirmation link in order to receive their free content.
+This action immediately triggers sending of a “welcome” email with a link to the free offer.

 3. “Welcome” Email

 This email contains the free offer promised to the reader for signing up. (e-book, course, guide, etc.).
 This email should contain brief information about you, your brand and how you will help them in the future.
 You might also include a call-to-action such as: “Contact me if you have any questions,” or, “What is your biggest concern that I can help you with?”

 This phase begins one day after the “welcome” email.
 In this phase, you provide a series of emails that educate your reader about your topic.
 Provide a generous amount of high-value tactics or information.
 The number of emails sent during this phase will vary depending on the content you plan to provide.
 Three to five are typical, but certain courses may need more.

 The sending frequency will vary depending on your objective.
 It could be 1 to 2 days after the welcome email or longer.
 Emails can continue at the same interval until this phase of the sequence is complete.

 In this phase of the sequence, your aim is to create a more personal relationship with your subscribers.

 Here are a few tactics you can use to build a rapport with your readers: